beAWARE-project/ontology/README.md

 ## Ontology Scope
-The beAWARE ontology is an "all-around" lightweight ontology for climate crisis management and represents the following key aspects:
+The beAWARE ontology is an "all-around" lightweight ontology for climate-related crisis management and represents the following key aspects:
 * Climate-related natural disasters;
-* Analysis of data from the multimodal sensors;
+* Analysis of data from multimodal sensors;
 * Rescue team assignments.

-The figure below displays an overview of the core ontology classes; for simplicity, we have omitted data type and inverse properties, as well as extensive class hierarchies.
+The figure below displays an overview of the core ontology classes; for simplicity, data type and inverse properties are omitted, as well as extensive class hierarchies.

 ![beAWARE-ontology-overall.png](images/beAWARE-ontology-overall.png)